 3) I read that the simulants were made with a combination of commercially available materials.
 How did your team develop them (methodology, equipment) and in what ways do these materials differ from actual martian and lunar soil?

-The Martian and Lunar Regolith simulant powders were commercially available (details in the manuscript below), as are all the other components of the inks.
+The Martian and Lunar Regolith simulant powders were commercially available, as are all the other components of the inks.
 We created the Lunar and Martian inks using our 3D-paint approach.

 The simulants are the same the same simulant powders used by NASA and space researchers, and were developed specifically for extraterrestrial research.
 They are quite close in both composition and particle size/shape to those found on Mars and the Moon.
 The Martian regolith is rough, but rounded, due to weathering (Mars has an atmosphere and wind).
 The Lunar regolith is sharp and jagged (no weathering, and was produced by meteor and asteroid impacts).
 The simulants simulate these powders quite well.